M3FAS: An Accurate and Robust MultiModal Mobile Face Anti-Spoofing System: Experiments

 \subsection{Flexibility examination of M$^3$FAS}

 Although accurate and robust, typical multi-modality models cannot work appropriately in some usage scenarios.
 For instance, in the M$^3$FAS system, either visual or auditory modality data could be missing due to unexpected hardware breakdown or extreme environmental conditions.
 Besides, the system can avoid the power-hungry camera in the ultra-low-power mode and solely conduct PAD using the acoustic branch.
-The flexibility of our system lies in two aspects: (1).
+The flexibility of our system lies in three aspects: (1).
 M$^3$FAS can still work properly when one modality is missing ($e.g.$, ultra-low-power mode); (2).
-M$^3$FAS can respond fast with limited computational resource consumption and thus can be flexibly deployed on commodity mobile devices.
+M$^3$FAS can respond fast with limited computational resource consumption and thus can be flexibly deployed on commodity mobile devices; (3) M$^3$FAS can flexibly adapt to SOTA RGB-based methods and improve the existing methods' PAD performance.